michel-leonard/C-Quadratic-Sieve/README.md

 # Other factorizations

 The software is intended as a generalist factorization solution.\
-General input tests between 0 and 50 digits showed the software to be faster than msieve.\
+General (Microsoft Windows) input tests between 0 and 50 digits showed the software to be faster than msieve.
-This "information" is given because the [msieve github](https://github.com/radii/msieve) page claims that no other algorithm is faster than itself.

 ## Random